ShresthaSamita/CS5103_qkp232_Samita/README.md

  	mvn package

   iii.
 The jar file named WordCounter-0.0.1-SNAPSHOT.jar will be created in target folder.
-Execute the line below to get the output. java -cp WordCounter-0.0.1-SNAPSHOT.jar <file path of WordCounter.java> <inputfilepath>
+Execute the line below to get the output.

+  	java -cp target\WordCounter-0.0.1-SNAPSHOT.jar phase1.WordCounter <inputfilepath>

 Here I have uploaded some of the sample/ possible test text file that can be used.